awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

     }

     public static String convertFileEx(String originalFileName) {
-        // Find the last occurrence of the dot (.) in the file name int lastDotIndex = originalFileName.lastIndexOf(".");
+        // Find the last occurrence of the dot (.) in the file name. int lastDotIndex = originalFileName.lastIndexOf(".");
         if (lastDotIndex >= 0) {
             // Remove the existing extension and append "mp3". return originalFileName.substring(0, lastDotIndex) + ".mp3";
         } else {
-            // If there's no existing extension, simply append ".mp3" return originalFileName + ".mp3";
+            // If there's no existing extension, simply append ".mp3". return originalFileName + ".mp3";
         }
     }